The-Devoyage/graphql-mailer/README.md

 ### Create Layout and Content

-If you want to use triggered content, you must create a content using the graphql api.
+If you want to use triggered content, you must create a content using the graphql api on this server.

-Optionally you can also pass a layout that the content will be injected into, at the time of sending.

 ### Send Automated Emails